davidmreed/nonskating.club/content/guides/jam-timer.md

 You should Jam Time with two stopwatches to ensure that you’re able to time each segment of gameplay.

-* One is your Period Clock, counting down from 30:00.
+* One is your Period Clock.
+Configure this stopwatch to count down from 30:00.
 * The other is your Jam, Lineup, and Timeout Clock.
 (In the rest of this guide, we just say "Jam Clock").

   * You can set this watch to count up from 00:00, which makes it easy to time jams (2:00), lineups (00:30), and timeouts (1:00).
 However, it won’t match the jam time readout on the scoreboard, which counts down from 2:00.